How to Register to Vote in New Jersey

 Many Stockton students are already registered to vote - make sure that you are one of them!

-Voter Registration Deadline to participate in 2021 general elections:
+Voter Registration Deadline to participate in the general elections on November 7, 2023:

 Already registered to vote?
 That’s great!